 Approval or vetoing of any act of the Student Senate within two (2) weeks of the time legislation is received.
 A presidential veto may be overruled by a two-thirds (2/3) vote of the Student Senate present.

-Appointment of Communications Director, Diversity & Inclusion Advocate, and Chief of Staff.
+Appointment of Communications Director, Historian, Pro-Tempore, Diversity & Inclusion Advocate, Freshman Forum Advisor, and Chief of Staff would be subject to approval by a 2/3 vote by the Student Senate present.

-Able to call a special session of the Student Senate or Executive Council
+Ability to call a special session of the Student Senate or Executive Council.

 Section 3.
 The duties of the Vice-President shall be as follows: